dabrahams/standard/README.md

 2. The default value of a parameter declaration may not refer to another parameter in a function signature.

+3. The output type of a function signture defines the output type of the containing declaration.
+If that type is omitted, the output type of the declaration is interpreted as `()`.

 ### 3.4.3.
+Function implementations

+1. The brace statement in the body of a global or local function declaration defines its implementation.
+A global or local  function declaration must have a function implementation, unless it is static method declaration.

+2. The parameters declared in the signature of the function declaration containing a function implementation define the parameters of that implementation.

+3. All parameters of a function implementation are treated as immediate local bindings in that implementation, defined before its first statement.
+All parameters except `assign` parameters are alive before the first statement.
+Further:

+    1. `sink` parameters are immutable and escapable; and

+    2. `inout` parameters are mutable and escapable, and they must be alive at the end of every terminating execution path; and

+    3. `assign` parameters are dead and mutable, and they must be alive at the end of every terminating execution path.

+4. The output type of a function implementation is the output type of the containing function declaration, unless it is an explicit `inout` method implementation (see Method implementations).
+A function implementation must have a return statement on every terminating execution path, unless the output type of the containing declaration is `()`.
+In that case, explicit return statements may be omitted.
+A function implementation must return an escapable object whose type is a subtype of the output type of the containing method declaration.

+5. The `return` keyword may be omitted if the body of the function implementation consists of a single expression.

+6. (Example) Expression-bodied function

+    ```val
+    fun factorial(_ n: Int) -> Int {
+      if n > 0 { n * factorial(n - 1) else { 1 } }
+    }
+    ```

+### 3.4.3.
 Method declarations

-1. A method declaration must contain a `let` method implementation.
+1. A bodiless method declaration or a method declaration that contains a bodiless method implementation defines a trait method requirement and may only appear at trait scope.
+A bodiless static method declaration defines a static trait method requirement and may only appear at trait scope.

-2. A method declaration may contain at most one method implementations of each kind.
+2. A method declaration may contain at most one method implementation of each kind.
+A method declaration that contains one or more explicit method implementations may not have a receiver modifier.

+3. A non-bodiless method declaration must contain an explicit `let` method implementation, or its body must be a brace statement.
+In that case, that brace statement is interpreted as an implicit method implementation whose kind depends on the receiver modifier of the method declaration.

-3. A method declaration for a method `m` that contains an `inout` method implementation is automatically provided with a synthesized `sink` method implementation, defined as follows:
+4. A method declaration for a method `m` that contains an explicit `inout` method implementation is automatically provided with a synthesized `sink` method implementation, defined as follows:

     ```val
     sink {